Online Inquiry Form

 Effective December 31, 2014, Union Institute & University’s Institutional Review Board (IRB) is changing the required human subjects research educational course that all researchers planning to conduct human subjects research projects are required to complete.
 After December 31, 2014, researchers—students, faculty, and staff—will no longer have access to the Collaborative Institutional Training Initiative (CITI Course).

 The IRB is developing a human subjects research training course that will be available through CampusWeb in early 2015.
 In the interim, students and faculty, who have not previously completed the CITI course, will need to complete the National Institutes of Health (NIH) online Protecting Human Subject Research Participants course as a prerequisite to submitting an IRB application and research proposal for human subjects research projects.
-The NIH course is available and free.
+The NIH course is available online and free.
 New users need to register for the NIH course and MUST PRINT their completion reports.
 The NIH will NOT send completion reports to researchers or to the Union’s IRB.

 Researchers who have successfully completed the CITI course are not required to also complete the NIH course or Union’s IRB human subjects training course.
 Successful completion of one human subjects research training course within the last three years is sufficient.